openxla/community/rfcs/20230510-common-benchmark-suite.md

-It’s worth noting that except for the special cases, compilers in general are expected to derive their compiler-specific configurations automatically from the common definitions based on the models and target devices.
+It’s worth noting that except for the special cases, compilers in general are expected to derive their compiler-specific configurations automatically from the common definitions based on the models and target device specifications.

 ### Integration in Compiler Project

-For the compiler projects that want to use and extend the common benchmark suite in their repositories, they should only need to checkout the repository of the common benchmark suite as a submodule, add it to the Python module search path, and install the dependencies.
+For the compiler projects that want to import and extend the common benchmark suite in their repositories, they only need to checkout the repository of the common benchmark suite as a submodule, add it to the Python module search path, and install the dependencies.
 The release can be set up if needed.